Breakfast in London, dinner in Barcelona

 -

-I spend half my time reassuring people that a 10 minute connection into a frequent local train is fine, the other half of my time telling people to allow an hour or two not just a few minutes between a 700-mile sleeper train and an onward 500-mile daytime train on their epic trip across Europe, especially where each train has its own ticket so missing the onward train potentially means having to buy a new ticket.
+I spend half my time reassuring people that a 10 minute connection into a frequent local train is fine, the other half telling people to allow an hour or two between a 700-mile sleeper train and an onward 500-mile daytime train on their epic trip across Europe, especially where you have separate tickets for each train so missing the onward train potentially means buying a new ticket (more about that here).

 It takes just minutes to change trains